monode-dev/mynx-website/docs/cookbook/quickstart.md

 result: addNums(numC, 1) \ result is 2 \
 numC += 1 \ result is now 3 \

+\ To make a non-reactive readonly use the copy keyword. \
+constVal: copy numA + numB

 \ Mynx supports an XML-like syntax for constructing UIs. \
 ClientCard: { client: Client} =>
   <Card